yismaili/Inception/README.md

         $sudo docker run hello-world
 If the installation was successful, You can now use Docker to run containers on your system ohhhh

+9 - To update Docker on Debian, you will need to first ensure that you have the latest version of the Docker package repository installed on your system.
+This can be done by running the following command:

+        $sudo apt-get update

+10 - Once the package repository is up to date, you can then upgrade Docker by running the following command:

+        $sudo apt-get upgrade docker-ce

+11 - This will install the latest version of Docker that is available in the package repository.
+If you want to be more specific about the version of Docker that you want to install, you can specify the version number using the -V option, like this:

+        $sudo apt-get install docker-ce=<version>

+->. where <version> is the version number of the Docker package that you want to install.

+It's also a good idea to run the docker system prune command after upgrading Docker to remove any old or unused data from the system.
+This can help to free up disk space and improve the performance of Docker.